 Want to catch a 40 lb.
 King Salmon?
 Neah Bay is like little Alaska.
 Bring your own boat, rent a boat, or charter a guided tour.

-In our opinion, the Space Needle is the most memorable thing you will do on your trip to Seattle.
-Built in for the ‘64 World’s Fair, the needle was the first of its kind.
+In our opinion, the Space Needle is the best thing to do in Seattle Washington.
+Built for the ‘64 World’s Fair, the needle was the first of its kind.
 Several other needle-type structures were built in the following years, i.e., Tower of the Americas, CN Tower, etc., yet none match the Seattle view.

 There are two ways to enjoy the view: spend $25+ to ride the elevator to the observation deck, or have dinner at the restaurant at the top (which comes w/ access to the observation deck).
 Sky City is a fabulous restaurant.
 While it isn’t exactly cheap – dinner will run you around $120 for two w/out drinks – it is worth it and highly recommended.